Hirschsprung's disease: Signs and symptoms

-Some other signs and symptoms in newborns include a swollen belly, vomiting (green or brown vomit), and flatulence.In older children, some other signs and symptoms include chronic constipation, flatulence, swollen belly, fatigue, and failure to thrive.
+Some other signs and symptoms in newborns include a swollen belly, vomiting (green or brown vomit), and flatulence.
+In older children, some other signs and symptoms include chronic constipation, flatulence, swollen belly, fatigue, and failure to thrive.

 Other symptoms include symptoms of bowel perforation such as vomiting, constipation, poor feeding, lethargy, and diarrhea.
 Symptoms of bowel obstruction would include vomiting of bile and abdominal distension.
-Those who pass stools after 36 to 48 hours after birth should raise suspicion of Hirschsprung disease.
+Those who do not pass stools after 36 to 48 hours after birth should raise suspicion of Hirschsprung disease.
 Such suspicion can also be risen if there is only passage of stools after suppository, rectal exam, or enema.
 Children who do not respond to constipation treatment for six months should also raise suspicion of such disease.
 Enterocolitis, an acute complication of Hirschsprung disease, is characterised by sudden onset of fever, abdominal distension, vomiting, passage of bloody stools or release of explosive gas or stools after rectal examination.

 Some cases are diagnosed later, into childhood, but usually before age 10.
 The child may experience fecal retention, constipation, or abdominal distention.